Tuscarora Identity and Forced Labor at Cherry Hospital — The Story of John Alfred Braxton - My Grandfather

 No autopsy was performed.
 As a result, the recorded cause of death reflects an institutional conclusion that cannot be independently verified.

 The processes that shaped identity in life often extended into death.
-Official records could reflect racial classifications that differed from family and community identification.
-Burial practices in institutional settings sometimes resulted in limited documentation or unidentified graves.
+Official records reflect racial classifications that differed from family and community identification.
+Burial practices in institutional settings resulted in limited documentation or unidentified graves.

 For families, this meant incomplete information and barriers to preserving accurate historical memory.